The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 James, I’m assigning this to you as we discussed in person.
 I wanted your feedback on putting rake tasks in to build packages and whether this was something we wanted to do.

-#9 Updated by Matt Robinson almost 5 years ago
+#9 Updated by Matt Robinson about 5 years ago

 - Assignee changed from James Turnbull to Nigel Kersten